MarkFarel/Excel_Analysis-Dashboard/README.md

-# 📊 Excel Sales Analysis Project
+# 📊 Product Sales analysis

 ## 📝 Project Overview
 This case study focuses on analyzing product sales data using **Excel**.
 The dataset includes details of transactions such as **Month**, **Seller**, **Category**, **Product**, **State**, **Quantity**, **Sales**, and **Profit**.